lullaby6/Desktop-Emojis/README.md

 # Desktop Emojis

-An bipolar emoji on the bottom-right side of your screen that accompanies you.
+A emoji friend on the bottom-right side of your screen!

 Made with pygame and win32 apis.